Minto railway station: History

 By 1943, Minto station was still a stop of significance but it’s time as a stop for all trains passing through had ceased.
 The Southern Highlands Express discontinued allowing passengers from Sydney to alight at Minto (among other nearby stations) causing some consternation in the community.
 During World War II, a large shed was erected besides the goods shed and was used by the Department of the Army to store biscuits.

 In its history, Minto hosted three level crossings: two to the north with one at 30 miles 35 chains and 50 links, and the other at Minto Road (30 miles and 22 chains), and one on the south side at Redfern Road.
 In 1922, a petition to the railway commissioners was successful resulting in the installation of, “wicket gates” at the Sydney-side level crossing.

 By 1954, however, the number of crossings was to be rationalised to one when the Office of the Secretary for Railways announced the closure of the northern crossings.
 The last remnants hinting at this crossing is the gatekeeper’s cottage (constructed in 1902) on the curve of Minto Road near the railway line.

 At some point after World War II and the electrification of the line, the daily goods train ceased to operate due to changes in modes of transporting goods from the area.
 As a result, the goods yard and trucking facilities became redundant.
 Subsequently, the goods yard, siding, and associated infrastructure, was removed.

 The next major event for the station was the electrification of the line from Liverpool to Campbelltown in 1968.

 The last railway crossing was removed in 1993 via the construction of the Ben Lomond overbridge south of the previous crossing.

 The Southern Sydney Freight Line passes by the western side of the station.
 As part of its construction work, Minto received an upgrade with lifts to the platforms, which was complete in 2012.

 Since the second half of 2017, Minto railway station has been served exclusively by the Airport and East Hills line, meaning commuters have to change at Glenfield to travel to either the city via Granville or to Blacktown via the Cumberland Line.

-Platforms & services
+Platforms and services

 Freight

 Since 2013, long-distance freight trains have had their own separate track, the Southern Sydney Freight Line.

 The Macarthur International Shipping Terminal which is an inland port is owned by Qube Logistics and is located south of Minto station.
 It consists of a crossover and a siding.
 Qube Logistics operates both trip trains which carry containers from Port Botany.
 Qube also runs these trains to its facilities at Yennora and its newly opened terminal at Moorebank.
 Qube also runs malt and barley trains from Melbourne to Minto.
 These services run to Enfield Yard where the locomotives switch ends before continuing the journey to Minto.

 Transport links

-Busabout operates one route via Minto station: